 The energy consumed per passenger-kilometre is equal to the energy per vehicle-kilometre, divided by the average occupancy.

-Using the more realistic (but still conservative) figure for trams of 12MJ per vehicle-km, and an up-to-date occupancy figure of 31 per tram, the equivalent figure is 0.39MJ per passenger-km.
-Thus on conservative assumptions, energy consumption by tram passengers is about 11 percent that of car occupants.
+Using the more realistic (but still conservative) figure for trams of 12MJ per vehicle-km, and an up-to-date occupancy figure of 32 per tram, the equivalent figure is 0.38MJ per passenger-km.
+Thus on conservative assumptions, energy consumption by tram passengers is about 10 percent that of car occupants.

-Taking into account the fuel mix in Victorian power generation and the energy expended in the petrol supply chain, we estimate that a typical tram passenger is responsible for 40 to 50 per cent the greenhouse emissions of a typical motorist.
-Of course, this figure will improve if more passengers are attracted to the system, particularly in the evenings and on the less-patronised suburban sections of routes. in European cities with well-run tram systems, energy use by tram passengers is estimated at less than 5 per cent that of motorists, compared with our 11 per cent.
+Of course, energy per passenger on trams will improve if more passengers are attracted to the system, particularly in the evenings and on the less-patronised suburban sections of routes. in European cities with well-run tram systems, energy use by tram passengers is estimated at less than 5 per cent that of motorists, compared with our 10 per cent.
 And emissions per passenger in peak hour are a good deal less, even though there are more trams per hour running.

-(It’s also nice to see that the ABC do their homework: a slightly more recent Carbon Cops fact sheet on trams is a fairly accurate reflection of the available evidence.)
+(It’s also nice to see that the ABC did their homework: a Carbon Cops fact sheet on trams produced after 2004 is a fairly accurate reflection of the available evidence.)

-But even if our calculations or a well-designed empirical study were to find that the occupancy of trams is so low that the emissions per passenger are worse than in cars, this would just be another fact pointing to the need to increase public transport patronage in order to improve the efficiency of the system.
-We don’t like the idea of running empty trams any more than the tram-hating road engineers do, but the solution is to encourage more use of trams by providing faster and more frequent services, not to get rid of them and remove all hope of reducing emissions from transport.
+But even if our calculations or a well-designed empirical study were to find that the occupancy of trams is so low that energy use per passenger is worse than in cars, this would just be another fact pointing to the need to increase public transport patronage in order to improve the efficiency of the system.
+We don’t like the idea of running empty trams any more than the dwindling clique of tram-hating road engineers do, but the solution is to encourage more use of trams by providing faster and more frequent services, not to get rid of them and remove all hope of reducing emissions from transport.